jasonke1225/AI-introduction/README.md

 >present here experimental results of the method you have implemented with plots, graphs, images and visualizations

 - ### Minimum variance portfolio

+    As we know that there's not a better way to visualize the data in four-dimensional space, we will plot the portfolios in the form of revenues and variance.

     <div style="text-align:center">
         <img src="https://i.imgur.com/1IG2Odd.png" width="300" height="300">
         <img src="https://i.imgur.com/jRSahFG.png" width="300" height="300">